tjain32/fullstack/README.md

-*CRUD RESTful API with Go, GORM, JWT, Postgres, Mysql, and Testing*
+*CRUD RESTful API with Go, GORM, JWT, Postgres, and Testing*

 We built a blog application where a user can:
  - Signup (Register)